oracle-livelabs/developer/dev-guide-ai-finance/json-exercise/json-exercise.md

 ## Task 1: JSON Duality Views Coding Exercise

-The company has requested an enhancement to the current customer data and would now like to see the customer's age to be reflected.
+The company has requested an enhancement to the current customer data and would now like to see the parameter for **age** to be reflected.

-1. In the Decision.py file, find the clients_dv transform statement
+1. In the Customer.py file, find the # 🔍 Customer Details Section at line 222
-2. Update the clients_dv transform statement to include a parameter for **age**
+2. Update the section to include a new parameter for **age**.

 ## Task 2: Login to Jupiter Notebook